-The guide below is your reviewer for the concepts of therapeutic communication in nursing.
+The guide below is your reviewer of the concepts of therapeutic communication in nursing.
 We’ve made it as condense as possible by including only the key facts to help you refresh your memory!

-Learning the techniques of therapeutic communication is an important skill that nurses should possess since communication is an integral part of being a nurse.
-This is a study guide about the basic principles of therapeutic communication, its purpose, differences of verbal and nonverbal communication, and lastly, the different therapeutic communication techniques.
+Learning therapeutic communication techniques is an important skill that nurses should possess since communication is an integral part of being a nurse.
+This is a study guide about the basic principles of therapeutic communication, its purpose, differences in verbal and nonverbal communication, and lastly, the different therapeutic communication techniques.